Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Quantum entanglement

 \section{Quantum entanglement}

-Before discussing the introduced methods for quantification of entanglement in a given $n$-qubit quantum system, let us introduce basic concepts and definitions used when discussing this phenomenon.
+Before discussing the introduced methods for the identification of entanglement in a given $n$-qubit quantum system, let us introduce basic concepts and definitions used when discussing this phenomenon.
 The foundations of quantum mechanics state that in order to describe a system that forms a $n$-qubit register, one must define a $2^n$-dimensional state space (known as the Hilbert space).
 The most convenient (and general) way to describe these multi-qubit systems is to construct a density matrix:

 where $p_{i}$ is a probability that the system is in a given state $\ket{\psi_{i}}$.
-Therefore, in this approach quantum space is represented by a mixture of states, or in other words a mixed state.
+In this general approach, a quantum system is represented by a mixture of states, or in other words a mixed state.
 However, if only one state is used to determine the whole system, then it is said, that it is a pure state.
-In such case the density matrix is reduced to the outer product of a state vector $\ket{\psi}$ with itself $\rho = \ket{\psi}\bra{\psi}$.
+In such case, the density matrix is reduced to the outer product of a state vector $\ket{\psi}$ with itself $\rho = \ket{\psi}\bra{\psi}$.

-Having complex system, i.e., a system consisting of at least 2 qubits, one can define a separable state as the one, that can be separated to a tensor product of sub-system states.
-This definition is valid in case of pure states, however, is has to be extended to capture also mixed states.
+Having a complex system, i.e., a system consisting of at least 2 qubits, one can define a separable state as the one, that can be separated to a tensor product of sub-system states.
+This definition is valid in the case of pure states, however, is has to be extended to capture mixed states.
 In the latter case, the bi-separable mixed state can be written as:

 where $\sum_i p_i = 1$, while $\{\rho_A^i\}$ and $\{\rho_B^i\}$ are the density matrices representing states of the corresponding sub-systems $A$ and $B$.
 If the mixed state cannot be represented as such a convex sum ($p_i \ge 0$) of product states, then the state is entangled.